edagarwal/ece464ps1/README.md

 pdf

 Part 2
-Declarations dec.py
+Declarations in dec.py
-Insertions insert.py
+Insertions by insert.py
-Tests query.py
+Test by query.py

 Part 3
 pdf
-Declarations dec2.py
+Declarations in dec2.py
-Insertions insert2.py
+Insertions by insert2.py
-Tests query2.py
+Tests by query2.py